LorenzoOyani/alx-low_level_programming/0x15-file_io/README.md

 # 0x15-file_io
-## Aproject About Input and output File In C.
+## A project About Input and output File In C.